How to Say Excuse Me in Different Ways in Spanish (Perdón, Disculpe, Permiso)

 You need to interrupt: "Perdone la interrupción, pero tengo una pregunta urgente" (Pardon the interruption, but I have an urgent question).
 The formal perdone shows respect for the setting.

-Anyway, if you want to learn Spanish through actual content you enjoy instead of just memorizing phrases, Migaku's browser extension lets you look up words instantly while watching Spanish shows or reading articles.
+Anyway, if you want to learn Spanish through actual content you enjoy instead of just memorizing phrases, Migaku's browser extension and app let you look up words instantly while watching Spanish shows or reading articles.
 Makes the whole immersion thing way more practical.
 There's a 10-day free trial if you want to check it out.